Required Vaccinations

 • Seizures

-There may be a rash of tiny red-purple spots caused by bleeding under the skin.
-These can occur anywhere on the body.
-The more symptoms, the higher the risk, so when these symptoms appear seek immediate medical attention.
+Some people develop tiny red-purple spots caused by bleeding under the skin.
+These can appear anywhere on the body.

 • Permanent brain damage